svn2github/jAER-mirror/trunk/blender/model 2/Readme.txt

 5.)
 Put your mouse inside the top-left 3D window, and then push 'p' to start the simulation

 6.)
-Open the input stream in the jAERViewer (File -> Open socket input stream, Port number is 8991)
+Open the input stream in the jAERViewer (File -> Remote -> Open remote server input stream socket, Port number is 8991)

 7.)
 Choose the filter you wanna test in the jAERViewer